hijkzzz/pymarl2/README.md

-# RIIT
+# RMC
-Open-source code for [Rethinking the Implementation Tricks and Monotonicity Constraint in Cooperative Multi-Agent Reinforcement Learning](https://arxiv.org/abs/2102.03479).
+Open-source code for [Revisiting the Monotonicity Constraint in Cooperative Multi-Agent Reinforcement Learning](https://arxiv.org/abs/2102.03479).
 Our goal is to call for a fair comparison of the performance of MARL algorithms.

 ## Code-level Optimizations
 There are so many code-level tricks in the  Multi-agent Reinforcement Learning (MARL), such as: